![]() |

 Who will win?
 Only one can.
 The catch for me, as a reader, was that I wanted both to win!
 By the end, I knew them and loved them both.

-The adventure draw is obvious--the emotional draw is more subtle.
+The adventure draw is obvious, but the emotional draw is more subtle.
 The island of Thisby has a way of drawing sea-lovers together, despite their purposeful seclusion.
 Puck's feisty humor and temper kept me laughing, while Sean's bravery made me braver.
-I saw with new eyes--their eyes--and only the best books can accomplish this!
+I saw the events through their eyes, and only the best books can accomplish that!

 P.S.
-I listened to this book in my car (although I'll be reading soon), and the voice actors have awesome accents.
+I listened to this book in my car, and the voice actors have awesome accents.
 Maggie's music is also integrated into the readings.
 It enthralled me.
-You can order the audiobook for free through the library and listen to it in your car!
+You can order the audiobook for free through the library and listen to it in your car, too (or on your run, or while you eat chocolate raspberry walnut waffles.
+I did all of those things)!

 For the writers: